avoidant/avoidant.github.io/about.md

 In my life, and in moments when I've suffered the most from my condition, I've often felt like that detective.
 There's something that operates inside of me, almost entirely independent of what I am and think.
 There's no simple explanation for it except to say that it makes me suffer.
 It tends to make me feel disproportiate humiliation and embarassment in social situations.

-The worst part is that, like the detective, it's me who has to pay the price.
+The worst part is that, like the detective, it's me who pays the price.
 The detective may not have been aware of his actions and feelings, but it was he who had to ride the elevator down.

 I created this blog to document my perceptions and sufferings.
 It's a lonely exercise, much like my condition, but I'm at a stage in my life where I'm able to understand some things.
 I've been through years of therapy, to little avail, and don't feel it would be useful (unless I were to find a therapist specializing in this condition).